 Comments to Consider:

-- CEO Joe Kaeser said, “Siemens has remade half its product offerings in just the past decade to stay relevant”
+- “Siemens remade half its product offerings in just the past decade to stay relevant.”

-- Ginni Rometty, CEO, IBM, restated her saying, “The key to survival was to ‘always disrupt yourself”
+- “The key to survival was to ‘always disrupt yourself.’

-- Peter Diamandis said, “It isn’t that entrepreneurs are smarter, it’s that they are trying more crazy ideas, taking more shots on goal.”
+- “It isn’t that entrepreneurs are smarter.
+It’s that they are trying more crazy ideas, taking more shots on goal.”

-With these new challenges, our VUCA world will require organizations to be future-focused and forward thinking.
-New opportunities will require constantly changing operating paradigms, with new blueprints, new challenges and new risks.
+With these new challenges, our VUCA world will require organizations to be agile, resilient, future-focused, and forward-thinking.
+New opportunities will require constantly changing operating paradigms, with new blueprints, new challenges, and new risks.

-Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by the 13th Fortune Global Forum.
+Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by today’s hyper-change world.
 See if your organization is ready to meet the challenges.
 Take our complimentary VUCA Stress Test today.